ZaTribune/DCD-1.0-Public/README.md

 ## Features

-1. The DCD Application provides the user with the ability to record all the patient’s primary data and the ability to search for him and create a patient history file for the visitor and display it in the form of a recorded history containing all the previous visits, x-rays, and the medications he used in advance.
+1. The DCD Application provides the user with the ability to record all the patient’s primary data and the ability to search for him/her and create a patient history file for the visitor and display it in the form of a recorded history containing all the previous visits, x-rays, and the medications he used in advance.
 2. The ability to create + print a medical prescription that's provided with a QR code for each one.
 3. The ability to specify a discount rate for the patient.
 3. A user can monitor and see the number of whatever transactions carried out on the clinic and the total revenues and expenses in any specific period of time.